sagemath/trac_to_gh/Issue 1168.md

 # Issue 1168: asinh/acosh/atanh are only partially known to sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1168

 Original creator: zimmerma